Gholhak: Famous residents

 Mohammad Beheshti and Morteza Motahhari were famous residents of Gholhak.
 Seyyed Alireza Beheshti, the son of Mohammad Beheshti, says: There were several shops on the street of our house.
 Laundry, butchers, fruit shops, bakeries, and oil shops were among the busiest and busiest shops in our neighborhood.
 The reason for naming Motahhari Street is that a very religious market person named Mr. Motahhari lived above our alley.
 The old name of Shahid Siddiq Street used to be called Turaj, and the name of this alley (Beheshti) was logical in older times, which I think was named after Colonel Manteghi, who once lived here.

 In the old days, most of the houses in this neighborhood were one-story or two-story, and most of the residents were middle-class and relatively up-and-coming people, most of whom were employees.
 The river was almost the same, except that it had a wooden bridge that connected the neighborhood, and it was so narrow that only one car could cross it.

 Ayatollah Beheshti's house was bought by Tehran Municipality, and was opened as a museum house later in July 2013.

 Abbas Kiarostami, born in Gholhak neighborhood, also completed his high school education at Jam Gholhak School.

 Gholhak metro station

-On August 4, 1975, the Children's Park and Library No. 7 in Gholhak will be inaugurated by the Mayor of Tehran, Taghi Sarlak.
+On 4 August 1965, the Children's Park and Library No. 7 in Gholhak was inaugurated by the Mayor of Tehran, Taghi Sarlak.

 In the 1980s, due to the development of the Tehran Metro, Gholhak Children's Park and the library were completely destroyed and turned into a workshop for the construction of the metro station.
-Finally, in May 2009, Gholhak Metro Station was inaugurated by Mohammad Baqer Qalibaf and Mohsen Hashemi, the then Mayor and CEO of Tehran Metro.
+Finally, in May 2009, Gholhak Metro Station was inaugurated by Mohammad Bagher Ghalibaf and Mohsen Hashemi Rafsanjani, the then Mayor and CEO of Tehran Metro.